puppetlabs/trapperkeeper/README.md

     lein new trapperkeeper my.namespace/myproject

-Note that the template is intended to suggest a specific namespace organization;
+Note that the template is not intended to suggest a specific namespace organization;
 it's just intended to show you how to write a service, a web service, and tests for each.